Key Points of this Article

 - Property damage

-In most cases, the more evidence you can provide to show how badly you were injured and how much your life has been affected by the injury, the more money you will be awarded.
+In personal injury cases, the more evidence you can provide to show how badly you were injured and how much your life has been affected by the injury, the more money you will be awarded.
 But there is no guarantee of any certain amount.

-It is wise in these circumstances to work with a personal injury attorney who has experience handling cases like yours involving motorcycle accidents and road rash.
+It is wise in these circumstances to work with an attorney who has experience handling cases like yours involving motorcycle accidents and road rash.
 An attorney can help you navigate the claims process, hold the right party accountable, and ensure the insurance company fully compensates you for your losses.

 Kentucky Personal Injury Lawyers – Rhoads & Rhoads

-At Rhoads & Rhoads, our Kentucky motorcycle accident attorneys have years of experience handling a wide range of cases, including those involving serious road rash injuries.
+At Rhoads & Rhoads Law Firm, our Kentucky motorcycle accident attorneys have years of experience handling a wide range of cases, including those involving serious road rash injuries.
 We understand how devastating a road rash injury can be after a motorcycle accident and are dedicated to helping our clients get the compensation they deserve.

-Call us at 888-709-9329 to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.
+Call us at 888-709-9329 to schedule a free consultation with one of our Madisonville or Owensboro personal injury attorneys.
 We offer free initial consultations, and all cases are taken on a contingency fee basis, so no initial payment is required.

 We get paid only if we win or settle your case, and there is NO RISK involved.